Nobody believes me, but this story is 100% true.

 We tend to see life from our own point of view.

 Not that I blame anyone, but that’s just the way it is.
 We assume people share our values, our life experiences, and our perception of right and wrong.
 But they don’t.
 Not always.
 We might both agree that hurting someone is bad, but is letting a baby cry her self to sleep bad?
 Or is that actually a loving thing to do?
 Even when we seek the same goal, sometimes we can’t agree on the how we should get there.
 I think both my parents and myself wanted the same thing with my little sister – that she would stop crying and we could all get some sleep (just kidding Nicole)!
 But how we go about accomplishing our goals can be different.
 Mine, of course, was right.
 But isn’t that usually the case?
 We seldom take the time to stop and consider a different point of view.
-If you have a Bible or a Bible app on your phone would you turn to the Gospel of Matthew chapter 12 beginning with verse 1.
-Matthew 12:1.

 That doesn’t mean everybody’s right.